The Claude Quota Balancing Act

 One of the most powerful ways to use Claude Code is starting with Opus 4.5 in Ask mode to build a mental model of the system.

 Before you let the agent touch a single file, ask Opus to perform "Automated Archeology" on your codebase.
-Its 4.5 reasoning is significantly deeper than its predecessors, allowing it to catch architectural "drift" that Sonnet might overlook.
+Its 4.5 reasoning is significantly deeper than its predecessors and it can catch architectural "drift" that Sonnet may miss.

-Once Opus has outlined a 10-step plan, flip the switch to Sonnet 4.5 for the implementation.
-You're using the "Big Brain" for the high-leverage planning and the "Workhorse" for the grunt work.
+Once Opus has outlined a 10-step plan, flip the switch to Sonnet 4.5 for implementation.
+This split gives you high-leverage planning first, then fast execution.

-We've all been there: you notice a typo in a README or need to slightly adjust a CSS color value.
-Using Sonnet or Opus for this is a waste of your quota.
+We've all been there.
+You notice a typo in a README or need to nudge a CSS color value.
+Using Sonnet or Opus here burns quota you will want later.

-Haiku 4.5 is the king of the micro-edit.
-It’s nearly instantaneous and has a negligible impact on your message limit.
-If the task takes less than 30 seconds of human thought, it belongs to Haiku.
+Haiku 4.5 is great for micro-edits.
+It's nearly instantaneous and has a negligible impact on your message limit.
+If a task takes less than 30 seconds of human thought, send it to Haiku.

 The Claude Code 5-hour window resets relative to your first prompt in that period.
 To maximize effectiveness:

-Beyond model selection, there are tactical tricks to squeeze every drop of value out of your 5-hour window.
-(Hat tip to the #claude_code_advent_calendar for these insights).
+Beyond model selection, a few tactical moves can squeeze more value out of each 5-hour window.
+Hat tip to the #claude_code_advent_calendar for these ideas.

 By treating your quota as a resource to be managed, you can stay in that elusive "vibe coding" state for the entire day.